DaneTheory/project-templator/README.md

 # Project templator

+Next generation templating/transformation engine and pipeline system.
-A generic library to transform a set of entries into side effects, such as writing files in a project.
+Transform a set of entries into side effects, such as writing or modifying files in a project.

+Project templator has been designed to be highly customizable and composable, making minimum assumptions on end use.
+It has been designed for easy integration with other libraries.

 The basic configuration can be used to take a set of templates from one or more folders, render each with relevant data parameters and write the result to files in one or more destination folders.

-This library is an extension of [project-template](https://github.com/aiham/project-template) by [@aiham](https://github.com/aiham).

-Project templator, however, has been designed to be highly customizable and composable making minimum assumptions on end use.
-Project templator should be easy to integrate with other libraries.

 ## Requirements